ornladios/ADIOS2/docs/user_guide/source/engines/dataman.rst

 If AlwaysProvideLatestTimestep is **FALSE**, then the reader engine will be provided with the oldest step that has not been processed.

+5. ``OneToOneMode``: Default **FALSE**.
+It is recommended that this parameter is set to TRUE when there is only one writer process and only one reader process.
+This will explicitly tell both the writer engine and the reader engine that it only needs to connect to a single writer or reader, and thus saves the handshake overhead.

 =============================== ================== ================================================
  **Key**                         **Value Format**   **Default** and Examples
 =============================== ================== ================================================